thiagomini/factory-girl-ts/readme.md

 }));
 ```

-Lastly, the `associate()` method can also define a custom value for the associated model.
+Lastly, the `associate()` method can also define custom attributes for the associated model.

 ```ts
 const addressForCompanyUserFactory = FactoryGirl.define(Address, () => ({